thessjacob/kafka-role/README.md

 ## Requirements

 - tarball\_download.sh should be run once to download the java and kafka tarballs.
-You may wish to download these tarbars yourself if you wish to pick closer mirrors.
+You may wish to download these tarballs yourself if you wish to pick closer mirrors.
 It can be safely run more than once and easily edited with different java and kafka versions.
 - You can run it with:
 ```